chef/chef-web-docs/content/style_markdown.md

 The following sections describe the section heading pattern that Chef is using for topic titles, H1s, H2s, H3s and H4s.

 As a general rule, limit the number of heading levels to no more than two within a topic.
-There can be exceptions, especially if the document is large, but remember that HTML TOC structures usually have width limitations (on the display side) and the more structure within a TOC, the harder it can be for users to figure out what's in it.
+There can be exceptions, especially if the document is large, but remember that HTML TOC structures usually have width limitations (on the display side) and the more structure within a TOC, the harder it can be for users to figure out what is in it.

 Unless the topics are about installing things or about API endpoints, the headings should never wrap.
 Keep them to a single line.